assmith23/Gene-Expression-of-Filtration-Process-in-Human-Liver-and-Stomach/README.md

 - `` | Final Paper

 ## Data
-- `enrichmentData` | The inpt files used in DAVID for enrichment analysis
+- `enrichmentFiles` | The inpt files used in DAVID for enrichment analysis
 - `countingResults` | The counting results after trimming, mapping and counting from the 6 different tissue samples.